24 Boring Jobs That Pay Surprisingly Well

 A commercial driver’s license (CDL) is required, but once you have it, the job is always in demand.
 The rise of online shopping means goods need to be moved constantly.

-If you don’t mind being behind the wheel for hours at a time, trucking offers one of the highest salaries on this list.
+If you don’t mind being behind the wheel for hours at a time, trucking offers one of the boring jobs that pay well: consistent, reliable, and always hiring.

 Mail Carrier